giovannellilab/Geomosaic/docs/commands/prerun.md

     - (`-u`) This option is necessary if you want to install the conda environment required to run your unit.
     - (`-t`) If specified this value will override the one specified in the workflow/unit (config file) and thus will replace threads value in the config file.
 (Available for '--exec_type slurm' or '--exec_type gnu_parallel')
     - (`-f`) Here you can specify a folder for logs files.
 Default is None, but we suggest you to specify it and if it does not exists, Geomosaic will create it.
 (Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-    - (`-l`) Filename where to write the list of samples.
-Default: list_samples.txt created in the current directory.
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-    - (`-o`) Filename for the SLURM or GNU Parallel script.
-Default: slurm_geomosaic.sh or parallel_geomosaic.sh created in the current directory.
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-    - (`-e`) Filename for the SLURM or GNU Parallel script to execute external db setup.
-Default: slurm_extdb_geomosaic.sh or parallel_extdb_geomosaic.sh created in the current directory.
-(Available for '--exec_type slurm' or '--exec_type gnu_parallel')
-    - (`--noscript`) Avoid creating scripts for SLURM or GNU Parallel.
-This option is useful if you have already created those scripts
     - (`--ignore_samples <IGNORE_SAMPLES>`) a comma separated list of Samples to ignore (no spaces).
 This option is useful for example when no assembly was succefully retrieved.
 By providing these samples as comma separated (with no spaces) geomosaic will create the next slurm script and the list of samples ignoring the ones that are provided in this option
 - __OPTIONAL FOR SLURM EXECUTION__
     - (`-m`) Memory specification in GB for slurm job sbatch specification. (requires '--exec_type slurm' option)